8shagrid/road-accident-dashboard-excel/README.md

 - Easy to adapt for other datasets

 ## 📦 How to Use
-1. Download `road_accidents.xlsx` from this repository.
+1. Download `road_accidents-dahboard-link.txt` from this repository.
 2. Open in Microsoft Excel (recommended 2016 or later).
 3. Use slicers to filter and explore the dashboard.